Aurora

 Course fees

-Fees for 2024/25 were £1,045.00.
-Fees for 2025/26 will be announced with the application window.
-OD&PL part-funds a limited number of places each year.
-OD&PL covers 40% of the programme fees, the remaining 60% being met by the applicant's work area.
+Fees for 2026/27 fees are £1,075.
+OD&PL covers 40% (£430) of the programme fees, with the remaining 60% (£645) being met by the applicant's work area.
 We cannot part-fund every available place on Aurora however, many areas choose to fully fund additional places.
 Please discuss this with your line manager and find out whether your department is happy to fully or part-fund your place on Aurora.
 You will also need to provide a budget account code with your application for the purpose of cross-charging.
 All travel costs to be covered by the participant's area of work.
 More details about the funding of the programme are available in our Aurora guidance document.

 Application review process

-After applications are reviewed by a University-wide panel, confirmation of places will be communicated by the end of September 2025.
+After applications are reviewed by a University-wide panel, confirmation of places will be communicated by mid September 2026.
 We welcome applications from all areas of the university, including academic, professional services and technicians.
 We particularly welcome applications from groups that are under-represented in leadership positions at the University including, but not limited to, Black, Asian, people who belong to a minority ethnic community; people who identify as LGBT+; and disabled people.

 Read about the Aurora Delivery Team on Advance HE’s website.
 Events and sessions for Aurora participants at University of Leeds are facilitated by Maria Stopyra, Organisational Learning Partner.